bcgov/platform-services-status/README.md

 ## How to Contribute

 This project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms."
+By participating in this project you agree to abide by its terms.

 ## License